Code-Institute-Submissions/holiday-website-milestone-2/README.md

 * Google maps API - I used some of the documentation google have available for the maps and manipulated it to my own needs.
 * EmailJS - I used some of the code for this that we had in an earlier lesson and then changed some of it for my own functionality.
 * [Scrollboxes](https://forum.squarespace.com/topic/36257-how-do-i-make-a-scrolling-text-box-so-i-can-keep-text-contained-within-the-box-instead-of-having-one-long-page/) This is where i got the code for the scrollboxes on the destinations page.
-* [Pie Chart](https://www.chartjs.org/) This is where I got the documentation for the pie chart I created and the manipulated for my own site.
+* [Pie Chart](https://www.chartjs.org/) This is where I got the documentation for the pie chart I created and then manipulated for my own site.
 * [Lonely Planet](https://www.lonelyplanet.com/north-america) This is where I got the text for the information on north america to use in the destinations page.
 * [Lonely Planet](https://www.lonelyplanet.com/europe) This is where I got the text for the information on europe to use in the destinations page.
 * [Lonely Planet](https://www.lonelyplanet.com/asia) This is where I got the text for the information on asia america to use in the destinations page.